b05a/LabelsWeb/README.md

 Step 3: Upload the sketch to the ESP32.

 Step 4.
-Install the LabelsWeb application.
+Install the LabelsWeb application.\n
 ![image](https://github.com/b05a/LabelsWeb/assets/88624075/9cac3c96-077e-48a0-8504-e9d8255228a0)

 Step 5.
 Connect the phone and the collimator (OTG cable must be installed in the phone, otherwise it will not work).